-In FY 2022, it is anticipated that 30 residents will purchase their scattered site units under the 5h program and 30 current voucher holders will utilize voucher assistance to purchase homes and then receive monthly Housing Assistance Payments to support housing costs for up to a fifteen (15) or thirty (30) year period.
+In FY 2023, it is anticipated that 20 residents will purchase a home through the Public Housing mobility program, 10 residents will purchase their scattered site units under the 5h program, and 30 current voucher holders will utilize voucher assistance to purchase homes and then receive monthly Housing Assistance Payments to support housing costs for up to a fifteen (15) or thirty (30) year period.
 To date, PHA has assisted over 600 HCV participants to purchase their first homes.
-In addition to 5h and HCV homeownership opportunities, PHA anticipates the development of an additional 60 homeownership units in FY 2022, including units in the Norris and Sharswood communities.
+In addition to 5h and HCV homeownership opportunities, PHA anticipates that groundbreaking and construction will commence on an additional 60 homeownership units in FY 2023, including units in the Norris and Sharswood communities.
 PHA will continue to work with residents to complete homeownership-counseling courses in partnership with HUD-approved housing counseling agencies.